£125.00 – £250.00 Exc. VAT

 - No wiring between gates

-- Power taken from gate unit
+- Power taken from gate unit but only during the closing procedure

 - Allows long vehicles to pass through safely